rlingineni/pianoreader/README.md

-# pianoreader
+# Piano Reader

- An app to read piano tutorials and convert to notes
+An app to read piano tutorials and convert to notes.